liferay/liferay-docs/develop/tutorials/articles/05-developing-an-ios-app/01-beginning-ios-portal-development/05-designing-your-app.markdown

 Also note that these Screenlets are *list Screenlets*.
 You develop list Screenlets by using the list Screenlet framework, which sits on top of the core Screenlet framework.
-The list Screenlet framework makes it easy for developers to write Screenlets that display lists of entities from a Liferay Portal instance.
+The list Screenlet framework makes it easy for developers to write Screenlets that display lists of entities from a @product@ instance.

 ![Figure 1: After login, the user transitions to the guestbooks scene where Guestbook List Screenlet displays a list of guestbooks.
 Upon selecting a guestbook, the entries scene displays a list of that guestbook's entries with Entry List Screenlet.
 Because the guestbooks and entries scenes are embedded in a navigation controller, the user can navigate back to the guestbooks scene via a back button in the navigation bar.](../../../images/ios-app-design.png)